 Double click the layer and configure your shadow:

-For the texture, I usually just go to Filter / Noise and check the amount of grain I think is necessary.
+For the texture, I usually just go to Filter / Noise and add the amount of grain I think is necessary.
 I posted about that here, if you’d like to know more.

 4. Now this is the best, magical, step! hahaha!
-The shadow overlaying the content, making the whole thing look like a real photograph.
+The shadow overlaying the content will make your mood board look like a photo os a real scene.
 The two most common shadows I see are plants and window bars.
-Soooo beautiful and lovely… and ridiculously easy to make! :)
+Soooo beautiful and lovely… and ridiculously easy to make! 🙂

 If you’re going for a plant, just google image “plant png” and look for results with clear background.
 Then import it to your project!